resourced/resourced/README.md

 ## Reading Data from HTTP Interface

-You can GET your resource data by sending HTTP request to the `Path = /your-resource` defined in your config-reader TOML.
+You can read resource data by sending HTTP request to the `Path = /your-resource` defined in your config-reader TOML.

 For example, if you run ResourceD server as described above, you should be able to GET load average data via cURL: